-What are Major Attractions Of The Annapurna Base Camp Trek In November?
+What are the Major Attractions Of The Annapurna Base Camp Trek In November?

 - Opportunity to walk to the foot of two of the most astounding gigantic peaks, namely, Mt.
 Annapurna and Machhapuchhre.

-- With occasional snowfall, the peaks contain thick layers of snow, contributing to a beautiful view to the passing travelers.
+- With occasional snowfall, the peaks contain thick layers of snow, contributing to a beautiful view of the passing travelers.

 - Witness the magical sunrise gleaming through the mountains and illuminating the entire Annapurna mountain range.